SUSE/doc-unversioned/trento/migration/container-install.md

 1. Create the secret environment variables:

    > Note: Consider using an environment variable file, learn more about from [official Docker documentation](https://docs.docker.com/engine/reference/commandline/run/#env).
 Adjust upcoming commands for env file usage.
+Regardless, make sure you keep a copy of the generated keys in a safe location, in case you need to reutilize them in the future.

    ```bash
    WANDA_SECRET_KEY_BASE=$(openssl rand -out /dev/stdout 48 | base64)